 $10,000 | $5 | $15 | 1,000 units |

 In this example, the Break-Even Function would return a break-even point of 1,000 units.
-This means that the company needs to sell at least 1,000 units to cover all costs and achieve a net income of zero.
+This means that the company needs to sell at least 1,000 units.
+So only in this way, it can cover all costs.

 Frequently Asked Questions (FAQs)

-Q1: What happens if I use a non-numeric value as an argument in the EVEN function?
+Q1: What happens if I use a non-numeric value as an argument?

 error.

-Q2: Can I use the EVEN function to round to the nearest thousand or other multiples?
+Q2: How to Apply EVEN function to round to the nearest thousand or other multiples?

-No, the Excel EVEN function is specifically designed to round numbers to the nearest even integer.
-It does not support rounding to other multiples such as thousand, hundred, or any custom value.
-If you need to round to a different multiple, you would need to use a different function or a combination of functions to achieve that result.
+No, the Excel EVEN function can round numbers to the nearest even integer.
+It does not support rounding to other multiples such as thousand or any custom value.
+If you need to round to a different multiple, you would need to use a different function or a combination of them.

-When you use a decimal number as an argument in the EVEN function, it rounds the number up to the nearest even integer.
+When you use a decimal number as an argument in the EVEN function, it will again round up to the nearest even integer.
 For example, if you use the formula =EVEN(3.7)

 Conclusion

-In this ultimate guide, we explored the Excel EVEN function, a handy tool for rounding numbers to the nearest even integer.
-We learned about its syntax and how to use it and saw examples of its application.
-Whether working with positive or negative numbers, the EVEN function can help you manipulate data and perform calculations efficiently.
+Here in our piece, we looked Excel EVEN function.
+Because it is a handy tool for rounding numbers easily.
+We learned about its syntax and how to use it with examples of its application.
+Whether working with positive or negative numbers, this function works very well.